 Greater Kruger National Park is one of the biggest game reserves in the world.
 With 2 million hectares – or 20 000 square kilometers – Greater Kruger National is huge and has more large mammal species than any other African national park (there are 148 mammal species in Kruger National Park).

-Only in large game reserves like Greater Kruger National Park or Serengeti, you can expect to see large herds of prey animals, such as wildebeest and zebras, and many predators, such as tens of lion prides.
+Only in large game reserves like Greater Kruger National Park or Serengeti, you can expect to see large herds of prey animals, such as wildebeest and zebras, and huge concentration of predators, such as tens of lion prides.

 There are many privately owned, smaller fenced reserves also nearby Greater Kruger National Park.
 The main difference between small fenced private reserves and Greater Kruger is the amount of predators: you cannot have many big cats in a small fenced reserve or your predator-prey balance would suffer (imagine a small reserve full of hungry lions and no buffalos, zebras, or impalas to keep them fed).

-Why Kruger National Park & Greater Kruger are the Number One Safari Destination in South Africa
+Why Kruger National Park & Greater Kruger are together the Number One Safari Destination in South Africa

-• Regular Big Five sightings and ease of finding wildlife (also on self-drive safaris in Kruger NP)
+- Regular Big 5 sightings and ease of finding wildlife (also on self-drive safaris in Kruger NP)

-• Steady predator populations and huge herds of prey animals, such as zebras and impalas
+- Steady predator populations and huge herds of prey animals, such as buffalos, gnus, zebras, impalas and other antelopes

-• Easy access: Four airports with daily flights and affordable shuttle transports from nearby big cities (Johannesburg is the best starting point)
+- Easy access: Four airports with daily flights and affordable shuttle transports from nearby big cities (Johannesburg is usually the best starting point)

 10 REASONS TO CHOOSE GREATER KRUGER NATIONAL PARK VS. KRUGER NATIONAL PARK

 The title tells our stance: we recommend Greater Kruger National Park over the crowded and commercial Kruger National Park – especially for the first-time safari.
-We’ll elaborate our opinion through 10 reasons to choose Greater Kruger over Kruger National Park.
+We’ve explored both options thoroughly during our last five years in Africa: we’ve also spent many months camping and self-driving inside Kruger National Park, and we love Kruger, but we still recommend Greater Kruger for anyone looking for the best possible safari in South Africa.
+Why?
+Well, the answer is long, so we’ll elaborate our opinion below through 10 reasons to pick Greater Kruger over Kruger National Park.

 1. No Self-Drives in Greater Kruger National Park – It’s a Bliss!

-Lack of self-driving tourists is one of the ultimate selling points for private reserves of the Greater Kruger National Park.
+Lack of self-driving tourists is one of the best selling points for private reserves of the Greater Kruger National Park.
 When you’ve visited Kruger National Park, you’ll understand why.
-The sheer volume of visitors, and especially self-driving tourists, makes visiting Kruger National park a rather chaotic and stressful experience.
+The sheer volume of visitors, and especially nonchalant self-drivers breaking the rules all the time, makes visiting Kruger National park a rather chaotic and stressful experience.
 I’ll discuss this more in-depth in the next chapter.

 Is the Comparison of Kruger and Greater Kruger National Park All About Guided Safaris vs. Self-Drive Safaris?